A Buddha’s body and speech

 In general, they do say that if we are with a Buddha or a bodhisattva and we create negative karma by getting upset or making bad speech or whatever, the karma is heavier than doing the same thing to somebody else.
 Why?
 Because of who the other person is, because of their qualities.
 And you can see it is not that the Buddha is setting us up to create negativity.
 Rather, it is the obscurity we have in our mind that is getting us so ticked off.
 That obscurity is what’s putting in the negative imprint.

 So it is not like the Buddha’s setting you up and because you are nasty to a Buddha, you create bad karma.
 But you can just see in your own mind that we obscure ourselves.
 We can see this sometimes even with ordinary people.
 For example, we grow up thinking, “Oh, my parents didn’t do this, they did that, and they did that….”
 And then you do this meditation on recognizing the kindness of our parents and it’s like, “Wow!
 They benefited me so much.
 How come I couldn’t see it before?”
-And then we begin to realize that our own blindness is what puts the imprints on the mind, not our parents.
+And then we begin to realize that our own ignorance is what puts the imprints on the mind, not our parents.

 Audience: Will we recognize Buddha if he appears to us?